-Clyde Cycle and Motor Car Co, based in Shenton Street, Leicester (1902), built Clyde motorcycles were built from 1900 to 1926.
+Clyde Cycle and Motor Car Co, based in Shenton Street, Leicester (1902), manufactured motorcycles from 1900 to 1926.
 Initially they were built by Clyde Cycle and Motor Car Co, based in Shenton Street, Leicester, and from 1905 on they were produced in the works of George H. Wait of Queen Street, Leicester, who also produced automobiles.

 1904 There were engines of two power outputs available, both with magneto ignition and also a forecar with a water-cooled engine.